mcornick/mcornick.github.io/content/_index.md

 I'm an amateur (ham) radio operator, call sign KQ4MII.
 You can find more about that on [my QRZ page](https://www.qrz.com/db/KQ4MII).

 For fun, I write Go and Python, and a little bit of Rust.
 I used to write a lot of Ruby and Rails, but haven't done that in a while.
-You can find my code at [my Git site](https://git.mcornick.dev) and/or [Sourcehut](https://sr.ht/~mcornick).
-I also have a GitHub profile, but no longer use it for my own work.
+You can find my code at [GitHub](https://github.com/mcornick).

 I live in Reston, Virginia, about half an hour west of Washington, DC.
 My time zone is US/Eastern.
 I speak English natively, and can read and write French and a bit of Spanish.
 I am male and use he/him pronouns.
 My last name is Cornick, not McCormick; I am unrelated to any McCormicks.
 My username is pronounced "em-cornick."